Yankees Rumors: Possible Target Manny Machado Ready For Big Market Challenge, Reports ‘FanRag Sports’

 Machado, who has played his entire seven-year career in Baltimore, is playing shortstop for the Orioles after serving as third baseman since his rookie season.
 He made it clear that he wants to continue playing shortstop moving forward, according to North Jersey.

-If he remains firm on his stance, it could create a conflict for the Yankees because they already have a stable shortstop in Didi Gregorius.
+If he remains firm in his stance, it could create a conflict for the Yankees because they already have a stable shortstop in Didi Gregorius.
 The 28-year-old is also having a strong start for the Yankees this season, averaging 0.311 with three home runs and 13 RBIs.

 Gregorius expressed interest in signing a contract extension, but he admitted that the Yankees have not reached out to him about a new deal.
 And if the Yankees decide to lock him up for several years, New York could save a lot because Gregorius insisted that he is not looking to break the bank, NJ Advance Media reported.